Jacques Schneider: Schneider Trophy

-On 5 December 1912, at the Aéroclub de France he proposed an annual contest for seaplanes, the "Coupe d'Aviation Maritime Jacques Schneider" (Schneider Trophy), to support the technical progress of civil aviation.
+On 5 December 1912, at the Aéro-Club de France he proposed an annual contest for seaplanes, the "Coupe d'Aviation Maritime Jacques Schneider" (Schneider Trophy), to support the technical progress of civil aviation.
 Participants had to fly a distance of at least 150 mi.

 The reward for the winner was 25,000 gold francs and a cup worth the same as the prize.

-If a nation won the cup three times within five years, the cup would belong to them.
+If a nation won the trophy three times within five years, the cup would belong to them.

-The first Schneider cup competition was held in 1913 in the Mediterranean off Monaco and another competition was held the next year.
+The first Schneider Trophy competition was held in 1913 in the Mediterranean off Monaco and another competition was held the next year.
 The competition was suspended during World War I, then resumed in 1919.
 Nine more races were held until the competition was permanently suspended in 1931.

 The races did not achieve Schneider's objective of furthering commercial aviation by developing robust long-range airplanes.

-Instead, they became an object of intense national competition, with designs built only to win the cup and of little use for other purposes.
+Instead, they became an object of intense national competition, with designs built only to win the trophy and of little use for other purposes.
 The race did however prove important for the innovation of military aircraft and liquid cooled engines.